Class Teacher- Monday and Tuesday

 Maths

-PE continues to be on a Tuesday and Friday.
-This term, the Tuesday PE is netball with Mrs Lowries and the Friday lesson will be gymnastics with Mrs Diack.
+PE – PE will take place on Wednesdays and Fridays.
 Please ensure your child comes to school wearing the correct PE kit on these days.
-As always, long hair must be tied up and earrings to be taped or removed on the day of PE, along with removing any jewellery or watches.
+As always, long hair must be tied up and earrings to be taped or removed on the day of PE, along with removing any jewelry or watches.
+This term, the PE is Dance.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.